 How To Remove Pet Hair From Hard Floors & Tiles

 It’s generally far easier to remove pet hair from hard and sealed surfaces than surfaces like carpet, because the hair doesn’t get lodged in carpet fibres.

-Sweep over the hard surface or tiles with a thick and soft broom, and sweep the hair into a dust pan (which you can empty into the bin)
+Sweep over the hard surface or tiles with a thick, soft broom, and sweep the hair into a pile or a dust pan, which you can then empty into the bin.

-Vacuum over the surface with a vacuum to get rid of remaining pet hair and debris
+After sweeping, vacuum over the surface to suction up the remaining pet hair and debris

 You can also use a damp micro fiber cloth for corners and hard to reach places, or hair that doesn’t easily get suctioned up.
-The AmazonBasics Blue and Yellow Microfiber Cleaning Cloth (on Amazon).
-You could also use a vacuum with a small/tight areas type attachment.
+The AmazonBasics Blue and Yellow Microfiber Cleaning Cloth (on Amazon) might be an example of a cloth.

 How To Remove Pet Hair From Clothes

-Some clothes materials are just going to be really good at trapping pet hairs, and are going to be hard to remove unless you pick them out with your finger nails or a set of tweezers.
+Some clothing materials will trap pet hairs more than others, and the hair will be hard to remove unless you pick them out with your finger nails or a set of tweezers for example.

-How To Remove Pet Hair From Furniture, Couch, Blankets & Bed Sheets
+How To Remove Pet Hair From Furniture, Couches/Sofas, & Upholstery

 One example is the ChomChom Roller Dog Hair, Cat Hair, Pet Hair Remover (on Amazon).
 This tool might be better for flatter surfaces though.